jschaf/pggen/README.md

 # pggen - generate type safe Go methods from Postgres SQL queries

-pggen is a tool that generates Go code to provide a typesafe wrapper around Postgres queries.
+pggen generates Go code to provide a typesafe wrapper to run Postgres queries.
 If Postgres can run the query, pggen can generate code for it.
+The generated code is strongly-typed with rich mappings between Postgres types and Go types without relying on `interface{}`. pggen uses prepared queries, so you don't have to worry about SQL injection attacks.

+How to use pggen in three steps:

 1. Write arbitrarily complex SQL queries with a name and a `:one`, `:many`, or `:exec` annotation.
 Declare inputs with `pggen.arg('input_name')`.